 - placed in a proven, effective sales cadence

-- worked multiple times to maximize deal flow
+- worked multiple times to maximize deal flow.

 Sales & Marketing Can Work Together

-The secret sauce in sales & marketing alignment is working together.
+The secret sauce in sales and marketing alignment is working together.
 Instead of reading a bunch of articles about what should be happening, start looking for ways to make collaboration and communication work in your company.
 With open minds, a little less ego, and the right technology stack, you’ll be amazed at how much more these two teams can accomplish together.